 Indus is one of the few schools that goes beyond academics, catering to students’ signature strengths.
-The arts, crafts, music, dance, drama and sports are given as much importance as academics.
-The Leadership Curriculum, unique to Indus, allows for students to set skill-based goals in several areas.
-We believe that skill development is absolutely essential to prepare students for life.
+Here arts, crafts, music, dance, drama and sports are given as much importance as academics.
+The Leadership Curriculum is unique to Indus.
+It allows students to set skill-based goals in several areas.
+We believe that skill development is essential to prepare students for life.

 All of these aspects provide for Whole Education.
-The Leadership Curriculum, Indus Orchestra, House Visions, Community Service Projects, inter-school tournaments, inter-house competitions, etc. are just some of the opportunities provided to students.
-Through these features we aim to teach skills that would prepare students for the VUCA (volatility, uncertainty, complexity and ambiguity) world that lies ahead of them.
-Indus is also the only school that reports Whole Education, placing it at par with academics.
+The Leadership Curriculum, Indus Orchestra, House Visions, Community Service Projects, inter-school tournaments, inter-house competitions are just some of the opportunities provided to students.
+Through these features, we aim to teach skills that would prepare students for the VUCA (volatility, uncertainty, complexity and ambiguity) world that lies ahead of them.
+Indus is also the only school that places Whole Education at par with academics.

-The Leadership Curriculum at Indus focuses on self- actualization of the students, helping them value their passion to ultimately unlock their potential.
-Knowledge acquired from the classrooms to a large extent augment practical understanding.
-But, to go beyond that, and become the knowledge itself is what the main agenda of the leadership curriculum is; connecting the child to the society, to the environment and most importantly to the self, as major outcomes.
+The Leadership Curriculum at Indus International School focuses on self-actualisation of the students, helping them value their talent to unlock their potential ultimately.
+Knowledge acquired from the classrooms may augment practical understanding.
+The main agenda of the leadership curriculum is to go beyond that.
+It is to connect the children to the society, to the environment, and most importantly to their self.

-The Leadership Curriculum places emphasis on students’ having a vision and setting themselves goals (academic, whole education and service oriented).
-Further, they draw up plans to achieve these in the course of the year and work with teachers, who carry out periodic checks on the progress each student has made in this regard.
+The Leadership Curriculum places emphasis on students’ having a vision and setting themselves goals (academic, whole education and service oriented) for them.
+Further, They draw up plans to achieve these in the course of the year and work with teachers, who carry out periodic checks on the progress each student has made in this regard.

-TED-Ed sessions leading to I-Lead talks, where every child is encouraged to come with an original idea or a story that can inspire his immediate and proximate surroundings form part of the leadership curriculum, right from PYP through DP.
-Most often, students use the design thinking process to identify and then use their creative, collaboration, communication and critical thinking skills to come up with an innovative solution to the issue they have identified.
+TED-Ed sessions lead to I-Lead talks, where every child is encouraged to come with an original idea or a story that can inspire his immediate and proximate surroundings.
+It is a part of the leadership curriculum, right from PYP through DP.
+Most often, students use the design thinking process to identify and then use their creative, collaborative, communicative and critical thinking skills to come up with an innovative solution to the issue they have identified.

-To facilitate for experiential learning, students also attend a camp organized by the Indus School of Leadership.
-The Discovery Course here is the first and only one of its kind in India.
-The course is designed to simulate for the student an environment of perceived risk but aims to help the individual discover oneself, work in collaboration towards decision making and problem solving.
+To facilitate experiential learning, students also attend a camp organised by the Indus School of Leadership.
+The Discovery Course here is the first and one of its kind in India.
+The course is designed to simulate an environment of perceived risk.
+It aims to help the individual discover oneself, work in collaboration toward decision making and problem-solving.

-Regular sessions on Mindfulness help students connect with themselves, and live the moment happily.
-When they understand what true happiness is, they become the change agents of creating happiness for themselves and for others.
-By being mindful, students understand the core values of ‘love’, ‘respect’, ‘empathy’ and ‘discipline’ with better clarity.
-Community service also form context to the leadership curriculum; students, through their house visions as well as individual/group projects work toward giving back to the society that they are directly and indirectly part of.
+Regular sessions on Mindfulness help students connect with themselves and live the moment happily.
+When they understand what true happiness is, they become the change agents to create happiness for themselves and others.
+By being mindful, students understand the core values of love, respect, empathy and discipline with better clarity.
+Community service also forms context to the leadership curriculum.
+Students, through their house visions as well as individual/group projects, work towards giving back to the society that they belong to, directly and indirectly.

 Indus Training and Research Institute (ITARI)

-At Indus we believe that quality of teachers is critical for educational institutions, hence, Indus Training and Research Institute (ITARI) was set up with a specific mission to ensure capacity building of all our firmaments.
-ITARI was inaugurated on 1st Dec 2009, by Mr. Gavin Newsom, Mayor of San Francisco, California, U.S.A.
-ITARI expeditiously strives towards developing the intellectual acumen of individuals and develop their expertise to teach a cross spectrum of diverse groups of learners of all age groups, nationalities, and subject areas, through the International Baccalaureate (IB) curriculum.
+At Indus International School we believe that the aptitude of teachers is critical.
+Thus, Indus Training and Research Institute (ITARI) was set up with a specific mission to ensure capacity building of all our firmaments.
+ITARI was inaugurated on 1st December 2009, by Mr Gavin Newsom, Mayor of San Francisco, California, U.S.A.
+ITARI expeditiously strives towards developing the intellectual acumen of individuals and develops their expertise across learners of all age groups, nationalities, and subject areas, through the International Baccalaureate (IB) curriculum.

-ITARI is the first training institute in India to offer Postgraduate level, professional teacher certification programmes in International Education, exclusively customized to meet the requirement of international and progressive Schools.
-ITARI’s higher education programmes are offered in affiliation with reputed Universities (University of Bath, Birmingham City University and University of Glasgow) and are recognized in 140 countries.
-All the Postgraduate courses meet high academic standards with focus on practice-teaching, mentoring and professional competencies equivalent to the National Teachers Standards stipulated in England.
+ITARI is the first training institute in India to offer Postgraduate level, professional teaching certification programmes in International Education, exclusively customised to meet the requirement of international and progressive Schools.
+ITARI’s higher education programmes are offered in affiliation with reputed Universities (University of Bath, Birmingham City University and University of Glasgow) and are recognised in 140 countries.
+All the Postgraduate courses meet high academic standards with a focus on IB training for teachers, mentoring, and professional competencies equivalent to the National Teachers Standards stipulated in England.
 Since its inception in 2009, over a short span of 8 years, ITARI has registered 890 teachers on various courses.
 The qualifying teachers were recruited by leading International Schools across the country and abroad.

 The Indus International School, Pune helps students build upon their positive experiences at Indus to gain admission into colleges and universities all over the world.
 Applying to colleges and universities is an exciting and revealing experience which gives you a chance to look at who you are, what you value, and what you might want to do with your life.
-It can also be a complicated, demanding, and time-consuming process.
-Indus counselors help guide, support, and counsel students and parents as you research schools, make choices, select and visit universities, and complete applications.
+It can also be complicated, demanding, and a time-consuming process.
+Indus counsellors guide, support, and counsel students and parents as they research schools, make choices, select and visit universities, and complete applications.

-To assist with the university selection and application process, Indus’s college counselors have developed an almost “bullet proof” guide that helps our students navigate this arduous process of college / university applications.
+To assist with the university selection and application process, Indus’s college counsellors have developed an almost “bulletproof” guide that helps our students navigate this arduous process of college/university applications.

-Our comprehensive counseling program guides and supports students throughout the university application process, beginning in Grade 10th and continuing throughout Grade 12.
+Our comprehensive counselling program guides and supports students throughout the university application process, beginning in Grade X and continuing throughout Grade XII.
 The program includes:

-- A university workshop for parents and students of Grade 10th and 11 that provides a general overview of the university application process
+- A university workshop for parents and students of Grade X and XI that provides a general overview of the university application process

-- University presentations for Grade 11 students and parents detailing all aspects of the university application process
+- University presentations for Grade XI students and parents detailing all aspects of the university application process

-- Initial individual student consultations in term 2 of Grade 11 followed by meetings with both students and parents in Grade 11 and throughout Grade 12
+- Initial individual student consultations in term 2 of Grade XI followed by meetings with both students and parents in Grade XI and throughout Grade XII

 - Consultations with students to discuss their choice of countries and the different academic systems in them, as well as the selection of schools, university courses and/or disciplines, depending on the system

-- Providing information and materials such as university brochures, catalogs, and guides as resources for students in their university search
+- Providing information and materials such as university brochures, catalogues, and guides as resources for students in their university search

-- Offering the PSAT (Preliminary SAT) at Indus to Grade 9, 10 and 11 students every October
+- Offering the PSAT (Preliminary SAT) at Indus to Grade IX, X and XI students every October

-- Advice on standardized testing, including the SAT (Scholastic Aptitude/Assessment Test), the ACT (American College Test), the TOEFL (Test of English as a Foreign Language), and the IELTS (International English Language Testing System)
+- Advice on standardised testing, including the SAT (Scholastic Aptitude/Assessment Test), the ACT (American College Test), the TOEFL (Test of English as a Foreign Language), and the IELTS (International English Language Testing System)

 - Identifying schools that are a good fit depending on the student’s interests, academic strengths, athletic skills, and other factors relevant to the student

-- Counselor/referee letters of recommendation that strongly support student’s candidature to appropriate universities
+- Counsellor/referee letters of recommendation that strongly support student’s candidature to appropriate universities

-- Workshops in term 2 of Grade 11 and term 1 of Grade 12 on conducting university research and selection as well as preparing applications, essays, and interviews
+- Workshops in term 2 of Grade XI and term 1 of Grade XII on conducting university research and selection as well as preparing applications, essays, and interviews

 - Advice on extracurricular and summer activities